atlassian/react-beautiful-dnd/README.md

 ReactDOM.render(<App />, document.getElementById('app'));
 ```

-### Core design principle 🎓

-Drag and drop with react-beautiful-dnd is supposed to feel physical and natural - similar to that of moving physical objects around.
-Things should never 'snap' anywhere.
-Rather, everything should move naturally as much as possible.
+### Physicality

+The core design idea of react-beautiful-dnd is physicality: we want users to feel like they are moving physical objects around

+#### Application 1: no instant movement

+It is a fairly standard drag and drop pattern for things to disappear and reappear in response to the users drag.
+For a more natural drag we animate the movement of items as they need to move out of the way while dragging to more clearly show a drags effect.
+We also animate the drop of an item so that it animates into its new home position.
+At no point is an item instantly moved anywhere — regardless of whether it is dragging or not.

-#### Application 1: knowing when to move
+#### Application 2: knowing when to move

+It is quite common for drag and drop interactions to be based on the position that user started the drag from.

-`Draggables` will move into their new position based on their center of gravity.
-Regardless of where a user grabs an item from - the movement of other things is **based on its center position**.
-This is similar to a set of scales ⚖️.
+In react-beautiful-dnd a dragging items impact is based on its centre of gravity — regardless of where a user grabs an item from.
+A dragging items impact follows similar rules to a set of scales ⚖️.
 Here are some rules that are followed to allow for a natural drag experience even with items of flexible height:

-- A `Droppable` is dragged over when the center position of a dragging item goes over one of the boundaries of the `Droppable`
+- A list is *dragged over* when the centre position of a dragging item goes over one of the boundaries of the list
-- A resting `Draggable` will move out of the way of a dragging `Draggable` when the center position of the dragging `Draggable` goes over the edge of the resting `Draggable`.
-Put another way: once the center position of a `Draggable` (A) goes over the edge of another `Draggable` (B), B moves out of the way.
+- A resting drag item will move out of the way of a dragging item when the centre position of the dragging item goes over the edge of the resting item.
+Put another way: once the centre position of an item (A) goes over the edge of another item (B), B moves out of the way.

-#### Application 2: no drop shadows
+#### Application 3: no drop shadows

 Drop shadows are useful in an environment where items and their destinations snap around.
 However, with react-beautiful-dnd it should be obvious where things will be dropping based on the movement of items.
 This might be changed in the future - but the experiment is to see how far we can get without any of these affordances.

-#### Application 3: no dead zones
+#### Application 4: maximise interactivity

-react-beautiful-dnd works really hard to avoid any periods of time where the user cannot fully engage with the application (no 'dead zones').
-However, there is a balance that needs to be done between correctness and power in order to make everybody's lives more sane.
+react-beautiful-dnd works really hard to avoid as many periods of non-interactivity as possible.
+The user should feel like they are in control of the interface and not waiting for an animation to finish before they can continue to interact with the interface.
+However, there is a balance that needs to be made between correctness and power in order to make everybody's lives more sane.
 Here are the only situations where some things are not interactive:

 1. From when a user cancels a drag to when the drop animation completes.
 On cancel there are lots of things moving back to where they should be.
 If you grab an item in a location that is not its true home then the following drag will be incorrect.
 2. Starting a drag on an item that is animating its own drop.
 For simplicity this is the case - it is actually quite hard to grab something while it is animating home.
 It could be coded around - but it seems like an edge case that would add a lot of complexity.